Study-Program-Applied-Computer-Science/software-architecture-and-development-pockettech/README.md

 To set up the Application for this project, follow the steps specified in the [Documentation](./Documentation/Finance%20Planner%20Documentation.docx).

+OpenAPI (Swagger) documentation links are given in the documentation as well

 ### Prerequisites

 - Make sure you have **Docker Desktop** installed locally.